ISO Logo

 The ISO logo represents the organization’s global reach.
 It is associated with the utmost attention to human life and safety.
-The emblem uses commonly understood symbols and subconsciously evokes a sense of the importance of an issue.
+The emblem uses commonly understood symbols and subconsciously conveys the importance of the issue.

-The logo of the International Organization for Standardization is a grid of latitudinal and longitudinal lines, effectively emphasizing the global presence of the brand.
+The International Organization for Standardization’s logo is a grid of latitudinal and longitudinal lines, effectively emphasizing the brand’s global presence.
 In the center is the short name “ISO,” which is not actually an acronym but comes from the Greek word “isos,” meaning “equal.”
-The word is written in large white letters with rectangular serifs and is placed inside a red square.
+The word is written in large white letters with rectangular serifs and set within a red square.

-The grid pattern signifies that the organization is focused on standards that are globally applicable and interconnected, emphasizing universality.
+The grid pattern signifies that the organization is focused on globally applicable, interconnected standards, emphasizing universality.
 The use of red is meant to draw attention and reflect a sense of authority and standardization.
 The Greek origin of the word “ISO” confirms the brand’s commitment to equality and uniformity of standards.

 ISO: Brand overview

 ISO stands for International Organization for Standardization.
-It was established in 1947 on the initiative of the United Nations on the basis of the ISA federation, which produced standards for technology.
+It was established in 1947 by the United Nations, based on the ISA federation, which produced technology standards.
 It consists of 169 countries that have agreed to comply with ISO requirements.
-The organization includes 819 committees for the development of standards and rules.
+The organization includes 819 committees for developing standards and rules.
 Up to 1500 new standards are issued annually.
-Any product manufactured in accordance with ISO guarantees safety for the consumer and environmental friendliness.
+Any product manufactured in accordance with ISO standards guarantees consumer safety and environmental friendliness.

 Meaning and History

-The name and logo of the organization were developed in 1947 when the first 67 committees appeared.
+The organization’s name and logo were developed in 1947, when the first 67 committees were formed.
 The mark was slightly updated in 2018 and embodies the principles of ISO.
 Harmonious straight lines, smooth curves, and precise centering of figures convey uniform requirements for all participants.
 The aspiration is to find the fastest, least costly, and safest way to produce and deliver services.
-The emblem is the embodiment of minimalism; the essence of ISO is conveyed by a few lines and letters.
+The emblem embodies minimalism; a few lines and letters convey the essence of ISO.

 What is ISO?